efroemling/ballistica/docs/design/spinoff.md

 is in types (invert), generation rules (gate), or call sites (mark inline).

+## Propagating changes to dst projects

+How a real dst project receives src changes — a standalone operation, independent of any other pipeline.

+A dst project pins its parent via a git submodule at `submodules/ballistica`; `tools/spinoff` in the dst is a symlink into that submodule (not into any sibling checkout).
+The sync targets, all run **in the dst**:

+- `make spinoff-update` — sync from the parent at the currently pinned submodule commit.
+Deterministic; what CI and fresh checkouts use.
+- `make spinoff-upgrade` — move the pin to the latest parent `main` (`git checkout main && git pull` in the submodule), then sync.
+- `make spinoff-upgrade-push` — `spinoff-upgrade`, then commit and push the dst.

+Both upgrade flavors read the parent's **pushed origin `main`** — never a local working tree.
+To exercise uncommitted parent changes, use spinofftest (above) rather than upgrading a real dst.

+Every sync ends with an automatic `make update-check` to verify the dst landed in a consistent state.

 ## Reference

 - `pconfig/featuresets/README.md` — naming + locations.